-Resources: The School City of Hobart and the Early Learning Center have outstanding support services.
+Resources: The School City of Hobart has outstanding support services.
 From central office support all the way to the food service department, all employees in support positions strive to provide the highest quality support for students.
 Our administrative team has done an outstanding job with the incredible budget limitations faced each year.
 We haven't had to cut teachers or programs.
 The district is very efficient in maintaining a balanced budget.
-The district and the Early Learning Center also practice cost saving measures, such as energy conservation, to save money for programs.
+The district also practices cost saving measures, such as energy conservation, to save money for programs.
 The district is also well known for having one of the best technology programs in the area, with every classroom having ample access to computers, laptops, and projectors.
 We have terrific facilities that are maintained well and constantly being improved upon.
-The SCOH Technology Department and Maintenance Department do an excellent job of ensuring we have everything we need to run efficiently for the staff and students' benefit.
-As a district we invest whole heartedly in our students' well-being.
+As a district, we invest whole heartedly in our students' well-being.
 We put a lot of programs, resources and staff in place to meet their needs.
-When new topics rise we make sure to put new things in place to address areas of concern.
+When new topics rise, we make sure to put new things in place to address areas of concern.
 Continual assessment of systems is ongoing.
 We have a wonderful organization called Hobart Educational Foundation that awards grants to teachers to purchase and try programs and materials for their classrooms.

-Staff: The district and the Early Learning Center engage in a systematic approach in its efforts to hire the most gifted and qualified individuals.
+Staff: The district and Hobart High School engages in a systematic approach in its efforts to hire the most gifted and qualified individuals.
 We utilize the technology to track student numbers so that we can make informed, appropriate decisions regarding hiring.
 Employees are highly qualified and trained well to do their jobs.
 Our school system likes to hire teachers and staff that have graduated from our school system.
 We also hire student teachers who have done an outstanding job.
 We feel fully supported by our administrators.
-Our teachers are provided with a week-long orientation before school starts each year, taught by various staff members.
+Our new teachers are provided with a week-long orientation before school starts each year, taught by various staff members.
 Administrators have an induction program.
 The SCOH definitely attracts and maintains qualified personnel through evaluation and the provision of continuing education, and material resources that keep teachers motivated in performing at the highest level.

-Student Supports: Students at School City of Hobart and the Early Learning Center are offered a wide variety of support services to help them with so many issues that students face today.
+Student Supports: Students at School City of Hobart are offered a wide variety of support services to help them with so many issues that students face today.
 We work very hard to support all students and their academic, social, and emotional needs through opportunities birth through high school to promote parenting and counseling.
 We use technology to track student progress.
-There is a strong emphasis on college and career readiness with many curriculum opportunities.
+There is a strong emphasis on college and career readiness with many curriculum opportunities and a strong guidance department at the secondary level.
 Our district has a process that is easily accessible for students in need of counseling.
 Parents/teachers know our referral processes whether educational or behavioral and are part of the decision making for their child.
 Counselors are a part of the Rtl team when behavior issues are discussed for specific kids and the interventions that will be implemented.
-We implement modern programs such as Fast ForWord, Compass Odyssey, which are taught by trained and qualified teachers, as well as used for interventions by many children.
+We implement modern programs such as Read180 which is taught by trained and qualified teachers, as well as used for interventions by those students in need.
 The implementation of student health programs are updated and implemented based on need.